CircleCI-Public/cimg-python/README.md

 `cimg/python` is a Docker image created by CircleCI with continuous integration builds in mind.
-Each tag contains a complete Python version via pyenv. pip, pipenv, and poetry are pre-installed, and any binaries and tools that are required for builds to complete successfully in a CircleCI environment.
+Each tag contains a complete Python version via pyenv. pip, pipenv, poetry and uv are pre-installed, and any binaries and tools that are required for builds to complete successfully in a CircleCI environment.

 ## Support Policy